BlueCharmBeacons/BlueCharm_KBeaconDemo_Android/README.md

 #### 4.3.3 Update advertisement parameters

-After app connects to device success, the app can update parameters of device.
+After the app connects to device successfully, the app can update parameters of device.

 ##### 4.3.3.1 Update common parameters
 The app can modify the basic parameters of Blue Charm Beacons' KBeacon through the KBCfgCommon class.
 The KBCfgCommon has follow parameters: